rajphani/Supervised-Learning/README.md

-We will be using the iris flowers dataset, which contains 150 observations of iris flowers.
+We will use the iris flowers dataset, which contains 150 observations of iris flowers.
 There are four columns of measurements and the species of flower observed.
 Only three species are present in this dataset.

-The data can be loaded directly from the UCI Machine Learning Repository and Implementing the following supervised machine learning algorithms
+The data os loaded directly from the UCI Machine Learning Repository and Implementing the following supervised machine learning algorithms

 Logistic Regression (LR)
 K-Nearest Neighbors (KNN)